kompetenterkeks01/SimpleChat/README.md

 # SimpleChat

-A simple live chat app in python
+A simple live chat app in written in python

+- [ ] Server
+- [ ] Client